-■ Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity.
-See Note 1 for the official title of the entity.
+■ Section 10.854(1)(e)5., Rules of the Auditor General, requires that the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title and the school code assigned by the Florida Department of Education of the entity are The Villages Charter School, Inc., 2001.